-- You are eager for ideas.
+- You’re eager for ideas.
 You welcome the contributions that others make, even when they challenge your views or question you.

 - You’re direct and forthcoming.
 You expect others to be so as well — playing games isn’t your style.

-Savvy bosses call people out, reward, and give credit where it’s due.
+Savvy bosses call people out, reward, and give credit where it’s due, which is a key driver of employee engagement and motivation.
 They encourage genuine communication about people’s skills and their work.
 This supports their ability to put the right people in the right places, helps with employee morale, and gives the organization credibility.

 If you’re a savvy boss, coach others, and keep doing what you’re doing to deal with self-promoters at work.
 If not, it’s time to open your eyes to the reality of self-promotion — both the good and the bad.

 Help your organization’s leaders become savvy bosses who understand how to deal with self-promoters at work.
 Upskill your people with a customized learning journey using our research-backed modules.
 Available leadership topics include Authenticity, Communication, Conflict Management, Emotional Intelligence, Listening to Understand, Psychological Safety, Self-Awareness, and more.